 19+ Learner Support Fund

-The bursary can be used for course related fees such as books, equipment, uniforms, essential trips, transport to college, childcare and a small percentage towards tuition fees.
+The bursary can be used for course related fees such as books, equipment, uniforms, transport to college, childcare and a small percentage towards tuition fees.
 This is a discretionary bursary and the college will assess student based on their personal circumstances.

 Advanced Learner Loan Bursary

 The Advanced Learner Loan Bursary is money allocated to the College by the Government to help students on a low income (under £25,000) or if living with a partner with a combined low income (under £35,000) who are studying at level 3 or above and have been approved for an advanced learner loan.
 This is a discretionary bursary and the college will assess student based on their personal circumstances.